Minimum Graduation Requirements

 - Complete all degree requirements and successfully apply for graduation online through your myUK account.

-- Register for your ceremony at on UK’s Commencement website.
+- Register for your ceremony on UK’s Commencement website.
 You must register during the semester you plan to graduate unless you plan to graduate in August.
 August graduates may participate in either December or May ceremonies.

 - Purchase your cap and gown, as participation in commencement activities requires that you wear appropriate academic attire.
 Visit UK’s Commencement website for information on purchasing regalia.